cxxtrace/cxxtrace/docs/trade-offs.md

 ### Thread-local

-This strategy is implemented by [Chromium's TraceLog][skia-ctt] and by [easy_profiler][easy_profiler].
+This strategy is implemented by [Chromium's TraceLog][chromium-trace] and by [easy_profiler][easy_profiler].

 + Parallel threads cause no contention